Beyond the Mammogram

 In the Field

-The lead interpreting physician for a multi-site breast imaging practice is responsible for overseeing the mammography medical outcome audit — for the whole group, across every location, for every physician on staff.
-Some of those physicians may work at different facilities.
+The lead interpreting physician for a 27-facility breast imaging network is responsible for overseeing the mammography medical outcome audit — for the whole group, across every location, for all 25 interpreting physicians on staff.
+Some of those physicians work across multiple facilities.
 Some rarely see each other in person.
 All of them are busy.
 The responsibility for understanding what the group's collective performance numbers mean still belongs to one person.

 Mammologix had always taken the mammography medical outcome audit seriously.
-The reports covered everything they were supposed to cover: aggregate performance for the full group, facility-level results, individual interpreting physician data, group comparisons, recall rates, cancer detection rates, positive predictive values, sensitivity, specificity, biopsy outcomes.
+The reports covered everything they were supposed to cover: an overall network aggregate, individual facility-level results, individual interpreting physician reports for each location, group comparison data, and a full network aggregate across all 27 sites.
+Recall rates, cancer detection rates, positive predictive values, sensitivity, specificity, biopsy outcomes.
 Benchmarks from BCSC and ACR performance references.
 All of it.

 The lead interpreting physician looked at it and asked: "How do I make sense out of all of this?"

 That question identified the real problem.
 It was not the audit.
 The audit was right.
-The problem was that the most important insights were buried inside pages and pages of numbers — and the lead physician's actual job was not to read a report.
-It was to sit down with each interpreting physician on staff and have a meaningful conversation about their performance.
+The problem was that the most important insights were distributed across hundreds of pages — and the lead physician's actual job was not to read a report.
+It was to sit down with each of the 25 interpreting physicians on staff and have a meaningful conversation about their performance.

 A 200-page document does not support that conversation.
 It complicates it.